asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 [Demo on Codesandbox](https://codesandbox.io/s/lpjol1opmq)

+### Sorry, don't have much time to fix existing bugs, have full-time job and life, but working on v2 on free time, it's on early stages for now.

 This is a horizontal scrolling menu component for React.
 Menu component has adaptive width, just set width for parent container.
 Items width will be determined from CSS styles.